alexbeeken/hair_salon/README.md

 ## Installation

-1. Navigate to a local directory of your choice and clone the project with 'git clone http://github.com/alexbeeken/hair_salon.git' (or if you have forked the project, this URL will be the url of your fork).
-Install bundler if you haven't already 'gem install bundler' and run 'bundle' inside the project directory.
+1. Navigate to a local directory of your choice and clone the project with `git clone http://github.com/alexbeeken/hair_salon.git` (or if you have forked the project, this URL will be the url of your fork).
+Install bundler if you haven't already `gem install bundler` and run `bundle` inside the project directory.

 2. Before you can run Sinatra and see it working, you will need to create a database and two tables and host them with Postgresql on your local machine.
 (Postgresql installation instructions here: https://wiki.postgresql.org/wiki/Detailed_installation_guides).
-Start postgresql with 'postgres' and then in another terminal window run 'psql'.
+Start postgresql with `postgres` and then in another terminal window run `psql`.

 3. You'll need to run the following commands inside of psql.